Last Updated on April 14, 2023

 Equip yourself with the best brushes for Golden Retrievers, such as a firm bristle brush, a Greyhound comb, and a de-shedding rake.

 How much exercise do American Golden Retrievers need?

-American Golden Retrievers are anything but lazy, so an hour or two of daily exercise will be sufficient.
+American Golden Retrievers are anything but lazy, so an hour of daily exercise will be sufficient.

 There’s a saying that “a tired dog is a happy dog,” but you shouldn’t overexert your puppy to avoid putting pressure on their bones and joints that aren’t fully developed yet.

 Doing so can lead to walking problems, and later on, hip dysplasia.

 Aside from exercise, playtime, and training, provide activities that will mentally stimulate your dog.
 It can be as simple as a puzzle or a toy – anything that will make her think.

 American Golden Retrievers are incredibly weight-sensitive, so aside from sticking to feeding routines, make sure that the type of diet and amount of dog food you give your pet is based on her activity level, age, and size.